|"[R]ugged and scintillating."

-In late 2015, Jason's celebrated 9-piece Janus ensemble returns to the studio to record "Resonant Geographies," a seven-movement suite that explores the connection between physical places, communities, and sound.
+An 11-piece version of Jason's celebrated Janus Ensemble recently recorded "Resonant Geographies," a seven-movement suite that explores the connection between physical places, communities, and sound.
 Several movements of the suite received their debut during the February 2014 Janus Ensemble tour of the US Northeast and Canada, as well as the group's more recent performance at the Amherst College 2015 Spring Arts Festival.
-The recording will feature an expanded 11-piece version of the Janus Ensemble, including trombonist Michael Dessen and reedist Oscar Noriega.
+The recording features an expanded 11-piece version of the Janus Ensemble with trombonist Michael Dessen and reedist Oscar Noriega.
+Release details coming soon.

 Latest release: Jason Robinson, Tiresian Symmetry (Cuneiform Records)

 Continuing his ongoing partnership with Cuneiform Records, Tiresian Symmetry is Jason's seventh album as a leader.
 An expanded version of his Janus Ensemble, the album features a series of compositions for an unorthodox nine-piece ensemble inspired by the ancient Greek myth of Tiresias and the music of Henry Threadgill in the 1990s.
 The group features Robinson (tenor sax, soprano sax, alto flute), JD Parran (alto clarinet, contra bass clarinet, tenor sax), Marty Ehrlich (alto sax, bass clarinet, c flute), Bill Lowe (tuba, bass trombone), Marcus Rojas (tuba), Liberty Ellman (guitar), Drew Gress (bass), George Schuller (drums), and Ches Smith (drums, glockenspiel).
 Five concert dates in the US Northeast and Montreal now announced - click here.

 Reviews of Tiresian Symmetry